Gantz Farm – Gardens At Gantz

 This diverse group of men and women comes from across central Ohio to operate as an independent, non-profit organization.
 Volunteers encourage the interest in and use of herbs, assist with the development and historic preservation of the Gardens at Gantz Farm and have fun along the way.

 One of the key activities is the annual Spring Symposium usually in March.
 This function attracts more than 100 guests from Ohio and neighboring states.
-The symposium includes renowned speakers, unique vendors, favors and door prize
+The symposium includes renowned speakers, unique vendors, favors and door prizes.

 Interested in joining?
 Call 614-871-6323 and request a Gantz Volunteer Brochure or visit www.grovecityohio.gov and search Gantz Farm.